haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Units

-In any place where a signal operator needs a time or a frequency, it can be specified in appropriate units.
+In any place where a function needs a time or a frequency, it can be specified in appropriate units.
 There are many places where units can be passed.
 They all have a default assumed unit, if a plain number, without units, is passed.
 The default units are seconds, Hertz, and radians as appropriate for the given argument.

 ```julia
 sound1 = signal(sin,ω=1kHz)
 sound1 = signal(sin,ω=1000)
 ```

 Each unit is represented by a constant you can multiply by a number (in Julia, 10ms == 10*ms).
 To make use of the unit constants, you must call `using SignalOperators.Units`.
 This exports the following units: `samples`, `ksamples`, `Hz`, `kHz` `s`, `ms`, `rad`, `°`, and `dB`.
 You can just include the ones you want using e.g. `using SignalOperators.Units: Hz`, or you can include more by adding the [`Unitful`](https://github.com/PainterQubits/Unitful.jl) package to your project and adding the desired units from there.
 For example, `using Unitful: MHz` would include mega-Hertz frequencies (not usually useful for signals that are sounds).
-Most of these units are rexported from `Unitful`.
+Most of the default units have been re-exported from `Unitful`.
 However, the `samples` unit and its derivatives (e.g. `ksamples`) are unique  to the SignalOperators package and allows you to specify the time in terms of the number of samples: e.g. at a sample rate of 100 Hz, `2s == 200samples`.
-Other powers of ten are represented for `samples`, (e.g. `Msamples` for mega-samples) but they are not exported.
+Other powers of ten are represented for `samples`, (e.g. `Msamples` for mega-samples) but they are not exported (e.g. you would have to call `SignalOperators.Units: Msamples` before using `20Msamples`).

 !!! note